lsabinkildiss/203-accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.4.18 (15 August 2019) =
+= 3.4.20 (19 September 2019) =

-*Security:*

-* Removed an outdated template that was localizing a couple server variables.

 *Bugs:*

-* Currency masks should no longer prevent text fields from working properly in calculations.
-* Cleaned up a few php notices due to older functions.
-* Corrected the issue that was preventing required updates from completing.
-(Required updates remain disabled for the time being.)
-* Number fields with a minimum value will now display that value as a placeholder, not a value.
-* Switched the first and last name translations in our French translation pack.
-* Added a missing attribute that was required by screen readers to the fields on our submission editor page.
-* Resolved an error that was causing multi-select lists to not work properly in calculations.
-* Submission limits should now be honored for forms that were displayed before the limit was reached.
-* Dynamic option values should now work for ALL list types.
-* Resolved an issue that was causing forms to display as code in some page builders.
+* Resolved an issue that was causing public links to fail on duplicated forms.
+* The merge tag selector box in the form builder should no longer appear halfway off the page on smaller screen sizes.
-* SendWP registration should no longer cause an error when the SendWP plugin is already installed.
+* Long field keys should no longer cause the merge tag list to cover up the categories in the merge tag selector box.
-* Resolved an issue that was causing several of our action settings to display improperly in Firefox.
+* Resolved an issue that was causing some actions to fail after returning from a redirected payment gateway.
-* Corrected a problem that was sometimes causing submission of forms with a PayPal action to fail.

-*Changes:*

-* The Advanced tab in the form builder should now communicate that developer mode is disabled, if that is the case.
-* Added currency support for the Russian Ruble and the Chinese Yuan.
+* List field options on imported forms should now appear in the correct order in the form builder.

 == Changelog ==

+= 3.4.20 (19 September 2019) =

+*Bugs:*

+* Resolved an issue that was causing public links to fail on duplicated forms.
+* The merge tag selector box in the form builder should no longer appear halfway off the page on smaller screen sizes.
+* Long field keys should no longer cause the merge tag list to cover up the categories in the merge tag selector box.
+* Resolved an issue that was causing some actions to fail after returning from a redirected payment gateway.
+* List field options on imported forms should now appear in the correct order in the form builder.

+= 3.4.19 (16 September 2019) =

+*Bugs:*

+* Resolved an error that rarely caused form import to output as successful, when it had actually failed.
+* The unique field restriction should no longer honor "nothing" as a valid value.
+* Removed some deprecated dependencies that were throwing notices in the block editor.
+* Updated list field item import in the form builder to make it less confusing.

 = 3.4.18 (15 August 2019) =